nipsysdev/localitysrv/README.md

-# localitysrv - Pmtiles Server for World Localities
+# localitysrv - pmtiles server and Tor hidden service for serving world localities

+localitysrv is an HTTP server built with Rust and Axum, which can also be started as a Tor .onion service, that serves pmtiles (vector tiles) for localities (cities, towns, villages) from around the world.\
+It
-localitysrv is an HTTP server built with Rust and Axum that serves pmtiles (vector tiles) for localities (cities, towns, villages) from around the world.
-It extracts and serves pmtiles files based on geographic boundaries from the WhosOnFirst admin database, using the latest Protomaps planet tiles as the source.
+extracts and serves pmtiles files based on geographic boundaries from the WhosOnFirst admin database, using the latest Protomaps planet tiles as the source.